min2ha/ukwa-site/content/target/48607/index.en.md

   "start_date": "2017-01-21T09:00:00Z"
 }

-# Darwin Centre for Biology and Medicine, The

 The Darwin Centre for Biology and Medicine is is based in Haverfordwest and aims to engage and enthuse young people, families, and communities in Science, Technology, Engineering, and Mathematics (STEM).